MI2CAST/MI2CAST/docs/micast_guideline.md

 Description of the localisation of the causal interaction: where does the regulation happens?
 The causal interaction can occur inside a cell or between two cells.
 We recommend to use the [Gene Ontology Cellular Component](http://geneontology.org/) (GO:CC).
 Alternatively it could also be represented with a combination of GO:CC and the host organism (Species)/Cell Type (to be further developed).

 ### Species (MUST)
 Type of species where the causal interaction is observed.
+In some cases, this information can be implicitly defined from the entity's identifier.
 We recommend to use the [Taxonomy ID](https://www.ncbi.nlm.nih.gov/taxonomy) from NCBI.
 For example: `9606` for *Homo sapiens*.

 ### Cell Line, Tissue or Cell Type (SHOULD)
 Cell line where the causal interaction is observed or, tissue or cell type where the causal interaction occurs.
 We recommend to use the [BRENDA](https://www.brenda-enzymes.org/ontology.php?ontology_id=3) ontology terms.
 However, the recommendations are still under discussion, see issue [#5](https://github.com/vtoure/MICAST/issues/5).

-#### Sex (SHOULD)
-If the term above (Cell Line, Tissue or Cell Type) is given, when possible, provide the information on the sex: __male__ or __female__.
-This can be used as a filtering information: there may be a difference in the regulations observed between male and female cells/tissues.

-### Concentration (SHOULD)
-If the concentration plays a role in the causal statement, it should be annotated.
-For example, only a high amount of the source is capable of down-regulating the quantity of the target.
-We currently recommend to use the following terms: __high__, __low__, __dose-dependent__.
-Suggestions are welcome for a more formal representation, see issue [#6](https://github.com/vtoure/MICAST/issues/6).

-### State (SHOULD)
-State of the source or the target necessary for the causal regulation to occur (e.g, the source should be phosphorylated at position XXX to up-regulate the kinase activity of the target).
-Recommendation to come.

 ## Summary